 Christine Smith – “Yes.
 I have one teenage daughter.
 My husband and I have also parented children through fostering children.
 I also represent children in juvenile dependency court as their attorney ad litem on a regular basis”.

-An attorney ad litem represents the child directly as his/her own attorney and will advocate for the child’s stated wish.
-A guardian ad litem does not advocate for either parents and is not the child’s attorney.
-The guardian ad litem serves as next best friend to investigate and evaluate and give a recommendation to the court about what is in the child’s best interests.
+An attorney can be hired to serve in place of a guardian ad litem, and they both serve similar roles in the court process.
+An attorney ad litem represents the child directly as his/her own attorney and will advocate for the child’s expressed wishes during the divorce process.
+A guardian ad litem also advocates for the child but is not the child’s attorney.
+Rather a guardian ad litem serves as a witness to make recommendations as to what decisions would be in the child’s best interest based on interviews with individuals in the child’s life.

 - Will the guardian ad litem testify?